+- d.
+Renewals and terminations

 - i.
+General

-General - Six weeks before the expiry of an agreement is due, the Institute will consider the representative's performance over the period of the agreement.
-Considerations will include the total number of students successfully recruited, the quality of the students recruited and the extent to which the representative has complied with the requirements of both the Institute and the Australian government. - 2.
-The Marketing Director will decide to renew or terminate the agreement with the representative. - ii.
-Renewal - 1.
-The procedures for renewing an agreement are as per the appointment of new international recruitment representatives. - a To renew an agreement, the Marketing Director will: - i.
+- 1. Six weeks before the expiry of an agreement is due, the Institute will consider the representative's performance over the period of the agreement.
+Considerations will include the total number of students successfully recruited, the quality of the students recruited and the extent to which the representative has complied with the requirements of both the Institute and the Australian government.

+2. The Marketing Director will decide to renew or terminate the agreement with the representative.
+Renewal

+- 1. The procedures for renewing an agreement are as per the appointment of new international recruitment representatives. - a To renew an agreement, the Marketing Director will: - i.
 Prepare copies of the representative agreement. - ii.
 Save electronic copies of the agreement. - iii.
 Prepare the Representative Certificate upon receipt of the signed copy of the agreement from the representative. - iv.
-Update the Register of Education Agent. - iii.
-Termination - 1.
-To terminate an agreement, the Marketing Director will: - a Prepare advice to the representative about the termination of the Agreement. - b Update the Register of Education Agent. - e.
-List any related forms/documents/materials: - i.
-Agent Application form - ii.
-Representative Certificate - iii.
-Representative Agreement a.
-In accordance with the requirements of the National Code, this policy details the circumstances in which a student may apply for a deferral or temporary suspension of enrolment, and the procedures for doing so.
-It also explains the reasons for which the Institute may suspend or cancel a student's enrolment, and the procedures for doing so.
+Update the Register of Education Agent.

+iii.
+Termination

+- 1. To terminate an agreement, the Marketing Director will:

+- a Prepare advice to the representative about the termination of the Agreement.

+- b Update the Register of Education Agent.

+- e.
+List any related forms/documents/materials:

+- i.
+Agent Application form

+- ii.
+Representative Certificate

+- iii.
+Representative Agreement